charmoniumQ/PROBE/docs/lib_interpos/README.md

 - It may be easier for non-experts than Python
 - Workflow languages are specialized for gluing together existing components
 - The workflow structure exposes parallelism, and many engines support distributed computing
-- Many workflow engines implements incremental computation, so if one node changes, only the downstream need to be recomputed
+- Many workflow engines implement incremental computation, so if one node changes, only the downstream artifacts need to be recomputed

 However, it can be challenging to migrate from an _ad hoc_ process or a pile of scripts to a structured workflow.

 PROBE solves this problem by converting an _ad hoc_ process to a structured workflow automatically.
 Users need only execute their process once by hand in PROBE, which captures the provenance.
-Then the user asks PROBE to export an workflow that will contain the commands used to write a particular output.
+Then the user asks PROBE to export a workflow that will contain the commands used to write a particular output.
 PROBE supports generating Nextflow and Makefile workflows.
 Now, users can more easily switch to workflows and gain the benefits noted above.